 I’ve been to the Southwest many times before including a trip to Zion, Bryce, and the Grand Canyon which funny enough is my most popular post with 100+ views a day and it has nothing to do with international travel.
-I tell all my foreign friends that this is the most stunning and unique part of the country.
-A road trip through this part of the country is the quintessential America!
+I tell all my foreign friends that this is the most stunning and unique part of the USA and a road trip through this part of the country is the quintessential America!

 I could easily spend a few weeks in this area of the country that includes Nevada, Utah, Arizona, New Mexico, and California, visiting the many many national parks.
 Sadly, I only had five days (Friday to Tuesday).
 This itinerary will mostly focus on Joshua Tree National Park and Death Valley.
 I also made short stops in the Mojave National Preserve and Red Rock Canyon.